 Papers, papers everywhere.
 Draft 29 of a short story, 112th of a script – just kidding.
 It just feels like that when you are perfecting your work for readers, which are currently competition judges.
 Checking and rechecking, rewritng, reading aloud, trying to judge your work objectively.
 Sometimes I have no idea if my fiction writing is any good and only of interest to me.
 I think it’s brilliant and original and ground-breaking.
 I’m not a member of a writers’ group where I could test my work and I don’t share my work with writer friends as they are busy with their own work.
 So, it’s just me and my own judgement.

-I am, however, ever optimisitc that I will win a writing competition this year; 2019 is not over yet.
+I am, however, ever optimisitc that I will win a writing competition this year; 2019 is not yet over.
 I hope to hear good news that a script I entered to INK Festival has been chosen to be staged at the 2020 festival.
 I enterd the category based on a theme – this year was Inside Out.
 I set my ten-minute script called ‘Dirty Water’ in 1815 Bath, outside the Grand Pump Rooms.
 I laughed as I wrote it and still laugh as I read it.
 Maybe the judges will laugh too – not because it is so awful but because they share my sense of humour.

 The odds are literally stacked against me.
 Twitter shows boxes full of drama scripts – 750 received, ready for the judges.
 They only choose 30-40 scripts to produce at the festival.